This page was updated December 1, 2021.

 - 2. What About Possible School Closure and Tuition?

-If you have to quarantine your child for an extended time because of COVID exposure or illness, you still will be responsible for tuition payments (we still have to pay staff).
+If you have to quarantine your child for an extended time or a series of times because of COVID exposure or illness, you still will be responsible for tuition payments (we still have to pay staff).

 If we are forced to close for an extended time as happened in the spring of 2020, we will assess the implications for tuition once the full extent of closings are known.
 This might mean making adjustments at the end of the academic year.
 Our long-standing policy of allowing a certain number of cancelled days before make-up days are attempted will stay in place.
 We appreciate your understanding, patience, and flexibility as we all sort through the unknowns together.

 This is a simple document intended to remind everyone that “we are all in this together” — that we are all watching for the same symptoms and agreeable to following CDC guidelines for quarantining, etc.